VytisVA/simpleblog/README.md

 - 2 - Working with MVC:
     * Controller setup, running rake routes (index, about, add post);
     * Working with post controller (can see and add posts);
 - 3 - Bootsrap and CSS styling:
+    * Navbar init;

 ## ToDo